 Most of the original Burlingham houses on Abbotswood have external cavity brick walls.
 However there are a number of instances where original properties (for instance at houses 2, 39 and 40) have some areas of external walls that are in solid construction.
 Those houses with tile hanging at first floor level are also likely to have either solid wall or even timber framed construction behind the tiles.
 Where solid walls or timber framed construction occur alternative means of thermal insulation will need to be considered.

 Cavity walls can be insulated retrospectively by injecting insulation material into the cavity from the outside.
 A specialist company will drill holes in the outside walls, inject insulation through the holes and then seal them with cement.
-The insulation material is usually mineral wool, polystyrene beads or polyurethane foam.
+The insulation material is usually glass fibres, polystyrene beads or polyurethane foam.
 Of these three materials, polyurethane foam has the best insulation value with a Lambda value of 0.030 W/MK.
 The fluid material is injected into the cavity after which it expands and fills all the cavities.

 There have been some highly publicised problems with retrospective cavity wall insulation which have tended to make people wary about having their walls filled.
 On the whole the majority of homes with cavity walls should be suitable.
 However there are certain situations, usually on very exposed sites, when a home is not so it is best to seek professional advice.